Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-04/02-full-elements/page-01.md

 2. Wrap the content in the appropriate element tags: headings, paragraphs, list items, etc.
 3. Decide where on the page each element will lie: titling the page, third paragraph down, etc.

-This is part of the _page structuring_ process.
+This process is part of the _page structuring_ process.